 So there you have it.

-While this isn’t the worst fat burner out there, the occasionally right choice doesn’t outweigh the wrongs.
+While this isn’t the worst supplement out there, the occasionally right choice doesn’t outweigh the wrongs.

-Long review short there’s absolutely better out there in our opinion if you’re looking for a supplement to help support your goals.
+Long review short, there’s absolutely better out there in our opinion if you’re looking for a supplement to help support your goals.

 MORE: The latest football news